epctex-support/aliexpress-scraper/README.md

 The Aliexpress data scraper supports the following features:

-- Scrape product details - you can scrape attributes like images, metadata.
+- Scrape product details - you can scrape attributes like images, shipping, and metadata.
 You can find details below.
-- Scrape product descriptions - you can scrape description HTML of the product.
+- Scrape product descriptions - you can scrape the description HTML of the product.
-- Scrape feedbacks of product detail - you can scrape users feedbacks (name, country, original content, translated content)
+- Scrape feedback on product detail - you can scrape user's feedback (name, country, original content, translated content)
-- Scrape questions of product detail - you can scrape buyers Q&A of product
+- Scrape questions of product detail - you can scrape buyer's Q&A of product
-- You can set language, currency and region for shipping
+- You can set language, currency, and region for shipping

 ### Aliexpress specific
-Don't worry when you get little bit different products than you saw in browser page.
-Aliexpress is ordering products differently for each user..
+Don't worry when you get a little bit different products than you saw on the browser page.
+Aliexpress is ordering products differently for each user.

 ## Need to find product pairs between Aliexpress and another online shop?